leon-ai/docs.getleon.ai/docs/scripts.md

 # Scripts

-Here are the available npm scripts that you can find in the [package.json](https://github.com/leon-ai/leon/blob/develop/package.json).
+Here are the available npm scripts that you can find in the [package.json](https://github.com/leon-ai/leon/blob/develop/package.json) file.

 Those scripts **must be executed from the project root directory**.